The Mamas & the Papas: The New Mamas & the Papas

 Doherty quit the band in 1987 and was replaced by Scott McKenzie (1939–2012).
 In 1991 Mackenzie Phillips was formally replaced by Laurie Beebe Lewis, a former vocalist with the Buckinghams.
-Lewis, who sang with the band from October 1986 through April 1987, replaced MacKenzie Phillips intermittently through 1987–1991 while she was pregnant, in drug rehab and dealing with personal issues.
+Lewis, who sang with the band from October 1986 through April 1987, replaced MacKenzie Phillips intermittently between 1987 and 1991 while she was pregnant, in drug rehab and dealing with personal issues.
 John Phillips dropped out of the band after a liver transplant in 1992 and Doherty returned.
 Lewis and McFarlane left in 1993 and were replaced by Lisa Brescia and Deb Lyons.
 The band continued to perform with varying lineups, including Barry McGuire and the recovering John Phillips, until 1998, by which time "the jingle singers who sang those fabulous Cass, Michelle, John, and Denny parts were an aural cartoon".
 In 1998 the lineup was John Phillips, Scott McKenzie, Chrissy Faith, David Baker and Janelle Sadler.
-After John Phillips and McKenzie retired permanently from touring, Mark Williamson, was brought in.
+After John Phillips and McKenzie retired permanently from touring, Mark Williamson was brought in.

 John Phillips wanted the New Mamas & the Papas to make an album, but could not commit to it.
 Varèse Sarabande released the 1981 demos with other material as Many Mamas, Many Papas in 2010.
-After 2010, the band is represented on record by live albums including The Mamas & the Papas Reunion Live (1987) featuring the Phillips-Doherty-Phillips-McFarlane lineup and released by Teichiku in Japan, and Dreamin' Live (2005) on Legacy (not the Columbia-Sony imprint) which features John and Mackenzie Phillips, Spanky McFarlane and (probably) Scott McKenzie.
+After 2010, the band is represented on record by live albums including The Mamas & the Papas Reunion Live (1987) featuring the Phillips–Doherty–Phillips–McFarlane lineup and released by Teichiku in Japan, and Dreamin' Live (2005) on Legacy (not the Columbia–Sony imprint) which features John and Mackenzie Phillips, Spanky McFarlane and (probably) Scott McKenzie.